-- (a) access card means an ATM card, debit card or credit card and includes our VISA Card. - (b) AFCA means the Australian Financial Complaint Authority - (c) ATM means automatic teller machine - (d) BECS Procedures means the Bulk Electronic Clearing System Procedures as existing from time to time - (e) business day means a day that is not a Saturday, a Sunday or a public holiday or bank holiday in the place concerned - (f) device means a device we give to a user that is used to perform a transaction.
-Examples include: - (i) ATM card - (ii) debit card or credit card, whether physically or virtually - (iii) token issued by us that generates a passcode - (g) direct debit means a "Direct Debit Request" as defined in the BECS Procedures - (h) EFTPOS means electronic funds transfer at the point of sale-a network for facilitating transactions at point of sale - (i) facility means an arrangement through which you can perform transactions - (i) identifier means information that a user: - (i) knows but is not required to keep secret, and - (ii) must provide to perform a transaction
+- (a) access card means an ATM card, debit card or credit card and includes our VISA Card - (b) account details mean our record of your account, including BSB, account number, account name, your full legal name, any other name you prefer us to use and account activity. - (c) AFCA means the Australian Financial Complaint Authority - (d) ATM means automatic teller machine - (e) BECS Procedures means the Bulk Electronic Clearing System Procedures as existing from time to time - (f) business day means a day that is not a Saturday, a Sunday or a public holiday or bank holiday in the place concerned - (g) device means a device we give to a user that is used to perform a transaction.
+Examples include: - (i) ATM card - (ii) debit card or credit card, whether physically or virtually - (iii) token issued by us that generates a passcode - (h) direct debit means a "Direct Debit Request" as defined in the BECS Procedures - EFTPOS means electronic funds transfer at the point of sale-a network for facilitating transactions at point of sale - facility means an arrangement through which you can perform transactions - (k) identifier means information that a user: - (i) knows but is not required to keep secret, and - (ii) must provide to perform a transaction